chiefonboarding/ChiefOnboarding/docs/architecture.md

 A few things you should know about ChiefOnboarding:

 - It uses Pytest for testing the code.
 For object creation, it uses `factoryboy`.
-You will find `factory.py` in almost every app.
+You will find `factories.py` in almost every app.

 - It relies heavily on background tasks.
 You can find those tasks in the `tasks.py` files in the apps folders.
 Especially the Slack bot and the `Sequence`s use those a lot.

 - Supervisord is set up for docker-compose.
 It will run two processes: the background worker (`Django-Q`) and `python manage.py runserver` for the server.

 - Sequences are basically blueprints for new hires.
-The `Conditions` that are in there are all connected to the `Sequence`.
+The `Condition`s that are in there are all connected to the `Sequence`.
 Once a sequence gets assigned to a new hire, it will *duplicate* the `Condition` and assign it directly to the `User` model.
 This means that if an admin would change a `Condition` in a `Sequence`, then that won't affect new hires that are currently going through sequences.
 There is one caveat with that though: if a template gets changes (i.e. a to do item or resource), then that will reflect for all people that don't have a custom one.
 Once you make changes to a template in a sequence, then it becomes a custom item and those items will not update when you update the original one.